 You can print, email, or export your selected items individually or as a selected group.

-Use the export feature in the folder to save the items to your account in RefWorks, EndNote, or other citation management product.
+Use the EndNote/Zotero feature to save the items to import into citation management products.

-Phrase Searching - PITTCat+ allows for phrase searching with the use of “ “.
-For example, the search "pittsburgh renaissance" will find items with the phrase pittsburgh renaissance in them.
+Phrase Searching - PittCat allows for phrase searching with the use of “ “.
+For example, the search "climate change" will find items with the phrase climate change in them.

 In order to view and use this tutorial, users should download Adobe Shockwave Player 7 or later.
 The tutorial is best viewed using speakers or headphones.

-If Full-Text Content is available, you can get the full-text by clicking on the item title or the "full text online" link.
+If Full-Text Content is available, you can get the full-text by clicking on the item title or the "available online" link.